Blue Jay

 Key Features

-- Prominent blue crest that moves up and down based on mood
+- Prominent blue crest that can be raised or lowered based on mood

 When You’ll See Them